 Why would someone want to refinance a CalVet home loan into a standard VA home loan?
 Well, there are a few reasons, the first being that it’s not possible to refinance CalVet to CalVet, since state and federal laws prevent the CalVet program from being anything other than a purchase program.
-But what happens when the California Veteran wants to take advantages of low interest rate or increased property values?
+But what happens when a California Veteran wants to take advantages of low interest rates or increased property values?
 Then it’s time to look at options outside of the CalVet home loan program.

 Reasons for Refinancing from CalVet to VA